BMPlot Module

 Raster Plot

-Create a raster plot from spike data:
+Generate a raster plot of spike times:

 import pandas as pd